camunda/camunda-bpm-assert/README.md

 An online version of the web application can be found at [http://the-job-announcement.com/](http://the-job-announcement.com/).

-This project leverages two great testing libraries.
-Namely [Fixtures for Easy Software Testing](http://fest.easytesting.org/) and
+This project leverages two great testing libraries: [Fixtures for Easy Software Testing](http://fest.easytesting.org/) and [Mockito](http://code.google.com/p/mockito/).
-[Mockito](http://code.google.com/p/mockito/).

 You can write fluent and more readable process unit tests like this one: